bacontime/games-mirror/_drafts/GluestickCombat.md

 D5  | .996  | .965  |  .872 | .723 | .557 | .387
 D6  | .999  | .986  | .940  | .843 | .708 | .553

-Chance to roll at least t# sucesses on defense when rolling d# dice and ❗ counts as 3 successes
+Chance to roll at least t# sucesses on defense when rolling d# dice and ❗ counts as 3 successes.

 |  |  t1 |  t2 |  t3 | t4 | t5 | t6
 ---|---|---|---|---|---|---